juhojo/jigsaw_toxicity_classification/report.md

 None of this is relevant until we have inspected and manipulated the data by different methods (e.g. converting that's -> that is).
 After analyzing the data, we hope to get some instincts on how to construct the networks.
 After the data manipulation is done, we will feed it to a neural network hoping for results.
 That is, the scores of the AUCs above.

-Our initial plan is to use Convolution Neural Networks (CNNs) because they have been shown effective for various NLP problems.
-In addition to CNNs, we will implement a Long Short-Term Memory (LSTM) Recurrent Neural Network (RNN) or a Gated Recurrent Unit (GRU) network (another variation of RNN), and compare those results to the results obtained by CNNs.
+Our initial plan is to use CNNs because they have been shown effective for various NLP problems.
+In addition to CNNs, we will implement a LSTM Recurrent Neural Network (RNN) or a Gated Recurrent Unit (GRU) network (another variation of RNN), and compare those results to the results obtained by CNNs.

 ## Analysing the datasets